 Height adjustable computer stations are available in over 20 computer laboratories throughout the Main Building.
 Access to many of the labs is dependent upon subject area and year of study.
 There are also areas with specialist equipment and software including a loop system.

-Portable Height-adjustable desks are available in lecture theatres/classrooms on request – please get in touch with the Enabling Team to discuss this further.
+Portable Height-adjustable desks are available in lecture theatres/classrooms on request – please get in touch with the Disability & Academic Support Team to discuss this further.

 The Main Entrance has frameless tinted-glass swing doors that open on to the barrier and reception lobby.
 There is an adapted gate-barrier for wheelchair access.